-Right in the center of the Peninsula, Umbria is a region rich in nature, reason why it is known as the "green heart of Italy".
+Located right in the center of the Peninsula, Umbria is a region rich in nature, the reason why it is known as the “green heart of Italy”.
 Despite being one of the smallest regions of the country, it is one of the most attractive for its medieval towns, full of charm and history, where ancient traditions such as tournaments and parades in period costumes, are still in use, especially in the summer.
 Among the most popular are the Palio di San Rufino (Renaissance) in Assisi and the Palio della Balestra (medieval tournament) in Gubbio.

-The lush greenery, the grand spectacle of water of Marmore Falls, the Lake Trasimeno surrounded by magnificent castles, and tasty local products such as black truffles, pork meat and cheese, are other excellent reasons to visit this fascinating region.
+The lush greenery, the grand spectacle of water at Marmore Falls, the Lake Trasimeno surrounded by magnificent castles, and tasty local products such as black truffles, pork meat and cheese, are other excellent reasons to visit this fascinating region.
 You will be amazed to discover this hidden gem.

-A dip in the Middle Ages
+A dip into the Middle Ages

 Beautifully preserved with its Roman theater outside the walls, Gubbio is located in the north of Umbria and is one of the oldest cities of this region.
 It is renowned for its thriving pottery production, which started in the fourteenth century.
 The old town still retains its medieval structure with some of the main streets crossed by stairways and beautiful small squares.
 In the Piazza Quaranta Martiri stands the Gothic church of S. Francesco, built in the thirteenth century.
 Walk through via Piccardi and you reach Piazza Grande where you can admire stunning views of the city with its characteristic roofs.